search

 Transactions through self-affiliate marketing

 Exness prohibits trading through self-affiliate schemes that abuse the "Partnership Program."
-Self-affiliate trading refers to the practice of opening an account via an affiliate link you have generated yourself and trading through that account to improperly obtain commissions.
-The Partnership Program is intended to encourage you to refer Exness to third parties; commissions are only earned when a referred individual opens an account and trades.
+Self-affiliate trading refers to the practice of opening an account via an affiliate link you have generated and then trading through that account to fraudulently obtain commissions.
+The Partnership Program is intended to encourage you to refer Exness to third parties; partners are only eligible for commissions when the referred individuals open an account and trade.

 自己アフィリエイトによる取引 自己アフィリエイトによる取引